UN climate report urges world to adapt now, or suffer later | Science-Environment

 UN climate report urges world to adapt now, or suffer later

-"In terms of transformational adaptation, we can plan it and implement it now, or it'll be thrust upon us by climate change," said Kristina Dahl, a climate expert at the Union of Concerned Scientists, who was not involved in writing the report.
+"In terms of transformational adaptation, we can plan it and implement it now, or it'll be thrust upon us by climate change," said Kristina Dahl with the Union of Concerned Scientists, who was not involved in writing the report.
 But in some cases, the report acknowledges, the costs of adapting will be too high.

 The report's release three months after global leaders met at a climate summit in Glasgow, Scotland, highlighted the urgency of efforts to contain global warming to within 1.5 degrees Celsius (2.7 degrees Fahrenheit) of pre-industrial temperatures.
 Breaching that threshold will deliver irreversible damage to the planet, it says.
 And every increment of warming will cause more pain.

 "Adaptation is not a get-out-of-jail-free card.
 There are limits to adaptation," said Maarten van Aalst, director of the Red Cross Red Crescent Climate Centre and a report co-author.
-"We should reduce greenhouse gas emissions because if we don't, it's going to get really bad."
 Limiting global warming to close to 1.5C may not prevent losses to nature, societies or economies, but will substantially reduce them, the report says.

 Having already warmed 1.1C, the planet is expected to hit the 1.5C threshold within two decades.
-SOCIAL JUSTICE
+"Our atmosphere today is on steroids, doped by fossil fuels.
+This is already leading to stronger, longer and more frequent extreme weather events," said Petteri Taalas, secretary-general of the World Meteorological Organization.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)